craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 As of now, there is no manner other than "conquer and hold" land of your own, and even then, your neighbor needs as you do, and it is your duty as living kin to provide.

 ### Overhead
-The lack of a civil structure further lacks a formalized tax structure, but the culture of Cenva Minyo promotes community service and kinship so much so that this lack of tax structure does not lead to privatized wealth.
+The lack of a civil structure further lacks a formalized tax structure, but the culture of Cenva Minyo promotes community service and kinship so much so that this lack of tax structure does not lead to mass privatized wealth.

 Where other cultures use powerful people or animals, Cenvans once again subvert the norm and rely on their alliances; Cenvan farms and construction use Artifice to perform these necessary super-humanoid feats.
 Often, this is of Dwarven in heritage, but Elven Artifice is equally present & productive.